The Canadian Dental Care Plan (CDCP) & Canada Dental Benefit

 BCDA does not have further information about the additional fees that dental offices may individually choose to bill patients enrolled in the CDCP and cannot enter into a discussion about fees on your behalf.

-The federal government is currently contacting the first groups of eligible citizens.
+The federal government contacts groups of eligible citizens.
 Seniors who are eligible will receive letters from Service Canada inviting them to apply, with instructions on how to validate their eligibility and apply by telephone.
-Dental care under the CDCP is expected to start in May 2024.
+Dental care under the CDCP was open to all eligible segments of the population as of May 2025.

 Your coverage start date is based when on when you apply and when you’ll be enrolled in the CDCP.
 It will be different for each person.